 That bringing back such manufacturing would be beneficial to us on the world stage.
 No, it would not.
 Let me explain:

 As economies advance, the population gets richer, the education standards rise, standards of living rise, and generally, the work force is capable of more specialised work that cannot be competed with by countries like China, Indonesia, Brazil.
 Economies have to advance because sooner or later, everyone else will be at your level and they will have that large work force and will be able to do what you were so well positioned to do so, much better.

 'High tech' industries, design, services and skills that are only achieved through that higher education levels are what advanced economies specialise in.
 That is what you export, and because it isn't easily achieved, it is worth more.
 Look at the military weapons industry, that is massive, the biggest manufacturers of these are the 'advanced' economies, like France, UK and US.
 It is manufacturing achieved by specialised skills gained via the unique position that these countries find themselves in, it cannot easily be replicated.

 I said in my 'about' page that I'll talk about things I am vastly under qualified to speak about, perhaps this is one of those things.
-But from my perspective, it seems like pretty basic knowledge gained through observing the worlds economies and the history of individual economies.
+This is basic stuff, it's far from expert analysis.
 Economies progress by exploiting the advantages of their population over others, the advantages of our populations is not the cheap work force, it is the skilled and educated work force.